Skip to main content

 Read More

 How can I verify my residency?
-934 views
+1332 views

 residency

-To verify your residency, send a picture of your current driver’s license or state ID to Registration@elgin.edu.
-Alternatively, you can do it in person at First Stop or the Registration & Records Office next time you are on campus.
+• Bring your ID in person to First Stop or the Registration & Records Office the next time you’re on campus.

 Read More

 What if I experience technical problems in my D2L distance learning class?
-898 views
+1299 views

 If you're facing internet connectivity issues, contact your internet service provider (ISP) for assistance.